-The DSX/CEPT module supports either the T1 DSX or E1 CEPT mode.
+The DSX/CEPT module supports either the T1 DSX, or E1 75-Ohm or 120-Ohm CEPT termination mode.
 It mounts on the WAN SINGLE, WAN DUAL, and WAN-R cards.
 The CEPT function of the DSX/CEPT module is used for connection to a 2.048 Mbps E1 network.
 Jumper settings are provided on the module to select either DSX or CEPT operation.
 All WAN cards equipped with DSX/CEPT modules also act as the "remote terminal" termination points for the Subscriber Loop Carrier (SLC-96) facilities defined in Bellcore publication TR-TSY-000008, Issue 2, August 1987.